The Ruff and Reddy Show (comics)

 The Ruff and Reddy Show is a comic book series written by Howard Chaykin, with art by Mac Rey.
-Based on The Ruff and Reddy Show created by Hanna-Barbera, the series reimagines Ruff and Reddy as stand-up comedians in the 1950s.
+Based on the animated series of the same name created by Hanna-Barbera, the series reimagines Ruff and Reddy as stand-up comedians in the 1950s.
 The first issue was published by DC Comics on October 25, 2017.

 Reception

-According to review aggregator Comic Book Roundup, the series scored an average of 7.2/10 based on 24 reviews.
+According to review aggregator Comic Book Roundup, The Ruff and Reddy Show scored an average of 7.2/10 based on 24 reviews.